 Whether you are using an e-survey tool, email, paper, mailed, or telephone survey or questionnaire, all should include an introduction (what and why), identification (who), and instructions (how, when, where).
-Once the survey or questionnaire is developed, it should be tested and re-tested to assure there are no typos, consistent spacing and cases are used, question order makes sense, and question logic is operational (for e-tools) and flows appropriately.
-Testing and re-testing and including others in this process is always a good idea.
+Once the survey

 Use of white space is also important for being able to move through a survey easily and quickly.
 One shouldn't squeeze questions together to maintain/limit the length of the questionnaire.
 Also, using progress bars in electronic surveys provides a visual cue for responders to see how quickly they are moving through the survey.